Important Coronavirus Information

 Protect yourself and those you love with the COVID-19 vaccine!

-If you are unvaccinated and are interested in vaccination, the COVID-19 vaccine is free and readily available in our community.
+If you are unvaccinated and are interested in vaccination or a booster, the COVID-19 vaccine is free and readily available in our community.
 Not sure where?
 Check out https://vaccineconnector.mn.gov/en-US/, text your zip code to 438829, or call 1-800-232-0233 to find a location near you.
 If you still have questions, please go to www.cdc.gov/coronavirus for more information.

 We look forward to the day when COVID-19 is vanquished.
 Until then, we appreciate your cooperation as we comply with the requirements applicable to senior care facilities.